fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 Assuming that the agent has an accurate representation of the rules governing the T-maze, including how hidden states lead to observations, and its ability to control its movements with predictable consequences (i.e. 'noiseless' transitions), the agent will possess a true representation of the environment's "rules," encoded in the arrays **$\bf{A}$** and **$\bf{B}$** of the generative process.

-Let’s encode encode the agent's initial beliefs regarding its starting location and reward condition in the prior over hidden states, which is referred to as the **$\bf{D}$** array.
+Let’s encode the agent's initial beliefs regarding its starting location and reward condition in the prior over hidden states, which is referred to as the **$\bf{D}$** array.

 We have to define two arrays $D^0$ and $D^1$, each corresponding to a specific hidden state factor.
 We will ensure that the agent begins with precise and accurate prior beliefs about its starting location.